Sheree Whitfield Opens Up About Past Issues With Bob: Are They Together Now?

 — Shereé Whitfield (@IamSheree) January 30, 2017

 “I haven’t been to the city in Spain where the incident with Bob took place.
 However, I have been to Spain a couple times since.
-I would love to one day return to that city, as it’s beautiful and quite romantic, depending on the company,” Sheree Whitfield explains to Bravo about her relationship with Bob Whitfield, adding what she really loved about her ex-husband, “Bob has always been charming and has a great sense of humor.
+I would love to one day return to that city, as it’s beautiful and quite romantic, depending on the company,” Sheree Whitfield explained to Bravo about her relationship with Bob Whitfield, adding what she really loved about her ex-husband, “Bob has always been charming and has a great sense of humor.
 That is his true self, the person I was initially attracted to.”

 Of course, Bob is doing everything he can to win back his ex-wife.
 He started appearing on The Real Housewives of Atlanta more often, including going on cast trips with Sheree because he really wanted to work things out with her.
 And she was surprisingly open to hanging out with him again.
-The two are really working on a friendship and it sounds like Sheree is getting what she’s looking for, including an apology for the cheating and acknowledge that she’s a great mother.
+The two are really working on a friendship, and it sounds like Sheree is getting what she’s looking for, including an apology for the cheating and acknowledge that she’s a great mother.
 And she had no idea that he was planning on giving her credit.

 “I definitely didn’t see that coming.
 Sometimes you get so wrapped up in being a mom and doing whatever it takes to keep your kids safe, protected, loved, and happy that that’s your main focus.
-So, to hear from their father that he sees the positive results of my parenting and thank me for it, despite all of our personal issues, it was really nice to hear…finally,” Sheree Whitfield reveals in her Bravo blog for The Real Housewives of Atlanta.
+So, to hear from their father that he sees the positive results of my parenting and thank me for it, despite all of our personal issues, it was really nice to hear…finally,” Sheree Whitfield revealed on her Bravo blog for The Real Housewives of Atlanta.

 Shereé Whitfield reportedly owes almost $300k in tax liens: https://t.co/YMmAB2g6km pic.twitter.com/L9ghlp9WcZ